OAI/Gluecon-Workshop/Different/components.md

 Components is a new root level object used to contain reusable objects.

 ## Motivation
-In Swagger V2 some top level objects applied globally and some were there only for re-use.
+In OpenAPI V2 some top level objects applied globally and some were there only for re-use.
 This often caused confusion.
 Now the `components` object only contains re-usable stuff.
 Unless referenced, the contents of `components` has no impact on the API.

 ```yaml